California Department of Fair Employment and Housing v. Activision Blizzard: Lawsuit

+The CDFE, now the California Civil Rights Department (CRD), and Activision Blizzard announced they had settled the lawsuit on December 15, 2023, pending court approval.
+As part of the settlement, Activision Blizzard will set aside $54 million, with $47 million to deal with pay and promotion inequalities against female employees, and will bring in outside consultants to further review their pay and promotion processes.
+However, the settled stated that as part of the terms of the settlements, "no court or any independent investigation has substantiated any allegations" about "systemic or widespread sexual harassment at Activision Blizzard."

 Collaborating investigations

 According to Jason Schreier for Bloomberg News, the complaint's primary focus on misconduct in Blizzard Entertainment was due to the division treating its top developers and management as "rock stars", making them nearly untouchable by any complaint filed against them.
 Blizzard had gained a reputation as both a highly creative studio and a desirable place to work, according to Schreier.
 Some employees who spoke to Schreier stated that attitudes shifted in the company when World of Warcraft rapidly grew in popularity between 2003 and 2005, and this shift marked the onset of the problems named in the lawsuit.
 Top developers attending BlizzCon, the annual convention held by Blizzard with players, reportedly viewed women attendees not as players but as groupies, and came to expect sexual favors from them.
 Schreier stated that this attitude continued to persist within Activision Blizzard through the 2010s in part due to the approximately 20% female demographic and the studio's pressure on employees to make personal sacrifices of time and salary for working at the prestigious studio.
 As described by Vox's Aja Romano, this type of "rock star" attitude persists across major studios like Activision Blizzard and Ubisoft, and coerces newer hires to commit to long hours to show their dedication to the craft and the company or otherwise potentially be fired.
 The male-dominated culture, particularly from those who grew up playing video games, can potentially bring a culture of "casual misogyny" with them which could then easily translate into a hostile workplace for women, according to Romano.

 The Washington Post's Shannon Liao also spoke to former employees, many of whom stated that Blizzard had a "drinking culture".
 The offices were well-stocked with alcohol, which led to the "cube crawls", and employees regularly became inebriated at company events like BlizzCon.
 This type of activity had been reined in by 2019, with alcohol in the offices severely reduced and employees limited to two drinks at public events.